Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bih1gdyxNMA.md

 ### Transcript

-> when you die in satisfactory does the soul go to valheim i don't that's a good question i don't know well i'm excited factory crossover when good question would be neat
+> when you die in satisfactory does the soul go to valheim I don't that's a good question I don't know well I'm excited factory crossover when good question would be neat